cooper/ferret/doc/Keywords.md

         say("Are you sure?")
         $asked = true
         stop    # cancel further callbacks
-        return  # note that stop does not affect the remainder of the callback }
+        ->      # note that stop does not affect the remainder of the callback }
     say("Got second INT.
 Terminating!")
 }